 The warm up section contains discussion questions to go over with your partner.
 (Or, when included in the pre-work, to ask yourself before moving on).
 These ensure you both have a basic understanding of the concepts the exercise will explore before you begin coding, and provide you an opportunity to review as necessary before jumping into the code.
 Sometimes warm ups will contain brief reading material to go over with your partner, or short exercises, too.

 This is the outline of the project or activity you'll be coding.
 This section generally includes the requirements of the project, and any relevant instructions, tips, tricks, or ideas.

 Contains ideas to take your projects one step further if you and your partner happen to finish the basic requirements with time to spare.
 This usually includes adding additional features, exploring bonus concepts, or other fun challenges.

-Every lesson and exercise has a black Feedback tab on the middle right of the page.
+Every lesson and exercise has a blue Feedback tab at the bottom of the page.
 If the tab doesn't show immediately, you may need to scroll down the page for it to pop up.
 If there is a lesson that really helped grow your understanding or if there is a suggestion you may have for improvement, we value your insight and hope that you will share it with us.
 We encourage feedback on any issue that comes up - both large and small - whether that is a typo, a passage that is confusing, or an area you feel could use clarification or any other kind of improvement.

-Your submitted feedback goes immediately to the curriculum development team and is reviewed daily.
-When leaving feedback, we encourage you to provide your email (not required!) so that we can connect with you for clarification and updates AND most importantly, to thank you for your time.
+Your submitted feedback goes immediately to the curriculum development team and is reviewed regularly.
+When leaving feedback, we encourage you to provide your email just in case we need to follow up with any clarification.
+You are also welcome to leave anonymous feedback if you prefer.